Differences between fixed and adjustable loans

-Most people who choose ARMs choose them because they want to take advantage of lower introductory rates and don't plan to stay in the home longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners could be stuck with rates that go up when they can't sell their home or refinance with a lower property value.
+You might choose an Adjustable Rate Mortgage to take advantage of a lower introductory rate and count on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs can be risky in a down market because homeowners could be stuck with increasing rates if they can't sell or refinance with a lower property value.

 Have questions about mortgage loans?
 Call us at (305) 535-2230.
 It's our job to answer these questions and many others, so we're happy to help!